 At this point, go ahead and restart the system to load the new Guest Additions kernel modules, and get your Shared Folder mounted in your VM.

-Attaching TiVo drives to VM
+Attaching TiVo drives to a VM

 We’ll be configuring the TiVo disk images created earlier within our VirtualBox VM, which will allow us to access their contents later on.